bhavanavenu/stock-cli/README.md

 ## Features

-- To get Stock prices on the given date / during the time frame
+- To get stock prices on the given date / during the time frame
 - Return the stock has generated
 - Obtain Maximum drawdown
 - send the result to an email address